Tufin/oasdiff/README.md

 2. oasdiff ignores changes to [Examples](https://swagger.io/specification/#example-object) and [Extensions](https://swagger.io/specification/#specification-extensions) by default.
 You can change this behavior by [configuration](diff/config.go).

 3. Work in progress
-While most aspects of OpenAPI Spec are already supported by this diff tool, some are still missing, notably: Examples, Links, and Variables.
+While most aspects of OpenAPI Spec are already supported by this diff tool, some are still missing, notably: examples, links, and server variables.

-Pull requests are welcome!
+## Pull requests are welcome.